 There are several reasons why you should choose to buy a shipping container and convert it into a conservatory or garden room.
 These include:

-- Regardless of whether you are using a ‘new’ or used shipping container, you will be upcycling something that could otherwise be thrown away, making it the eco-friendly option
+- Regardless of whether you are using a ‘new’ or used, you will be upcycling something that could otherwise be thrown away, making it the eco-friendly option

 - It is cost-effective compared to building a brick and mortar construction

-- You have an almost infinite amount of flexibility over the design of your shipping container conservatory or garden room
+- You have an almost infinite amount of flexibility over the design of your modular conservatory or garden room

 Your Shipping Container Conservatory

-You should then decide on the size of shipping container that you are after.
-There are normally three sizes to choose from – the 10ft shipping container – 72ft², 20ft – 150ft², and 40ft – 305ft².
+You should then decide on the size that you are after.
+There are normally three sizes to choose from – the 10ft – 72ft², 20ft – 150ft², and 40ft – 305ft².
 Of course, you can also join them together side-by-side (or stack them!) if you wish to create a larger space.

-The area where you are going to place your shipping container conservatory must have a solid base laid down.
-Concrete or paving slabs are ideal, and you must also leave enough room for the lorry that will deliver the shipping container to unload.
+The area where you are going to place your new conservatory must have a solid base laid down.
+Concrete or paving slabs are ideal, and you must also leave enough room for the lorry to unload your delivery.